Xaverian Brothers Sponsored Schools seek to inspire lives of learning, faith and service.

 The history of the Congregation of Saint Francis Xavier has shaped the unique character of Xaverian education today.
 Overcoming adversity, recognizing our own limitations as individuals and the power of enduring relationships, the Xaverian Congregation lives its motto, “in harmony, small things grow.”

 At the heart of a Xaverian education is our commitment to the full development of each person.
 We begin with the understanding that each student arrives with a unique set of talents and preferences.
-Academic offerings and the teaching/learning process are structured both to build a solid foundation of knowledge and skills to allow students to explore areas of study that engage and excite their individual interests.
+Academic offerings and the teaching/learning process are structured to build a solid foundation of knowledge and skills to allow students to explore areas of study that engage and excite their individual interests.
 The Xaverian focus on building enduring relationships allows us to foster outstanding achievement in students with a broad range of abilities.

 A true sense of community and responsibility for other infuses every aspect of life in a Xaverian school.
 Every member of the community has something important to contribute to the school’s mission and work.
 And just as each person must be an active member of the school community, the school itself has an important role to play in the larger world.
 A Xaverian education helps students develop the attitudes and values essential for a life of Christian service and social consciousness.

 Most of the Xaverian Brothers Sponsored Schools trace their origin directly to the Congregation of the Brothers of St. Francis Xavier (Xaverian Brothers) and its mission of evangelization through the ministry of education.
 Other XBSS schools have come to embrace the Xaverian governance model and mission after a history of association with other religious congregations or dioceses.
-Each school, however, has its own particular identity, history and tradition and incarnates its mission in unique ways.
+Each school, however, has its own particular identity, history, and tradition, and incarnates its mission in unique ways.

-The 13 schools currently include over 13,000 students and their families, 1,000 faculty, staff and administrators and 300 trustees.
+The 13 schools currently include over 13,000 students and their families, 1,000 faculty, staff, and administrators, and 300 trustees.

 The XBSS Sponsorship Office provides services to the schools operating out of a sense of Gospel mission that is reflected in the mission of the Church and of the Xaverian Brothers.
-The XBSS Office exercises a strategic perspective by providing collaborative, flexible and futuristic planning, which preserves, protects and enhances the Xaverian educational tradition while addressing the evolving needs of the sponsored schools.
+The XBSS Office exercises a strategic perspective by providing collaborative, flexible, and futuristic planning, which preserves, protects, and enhances the Xaverian educational tradition while addressing the evolving needs of the sponsored schools.
 To learn more, visit www.xbss.org.